dev-AshishRanjan/Mittal-High/README.md

   - Admin can allot parking slot.
   - Admin can view the complaints.
   - _Admin can delete the complaints._
-  - Admin can see total Owners.
-  - Admin can see total Tenants.
-  - Admin can see total Employee.
+  - Admin can see Dashboard.
 - Owner
   - Owner can see the Tenant details of his/her owned room.
   - Owner can create Tenant.
   - Owner can see the complaints from his/her owned room.
   - Owner can see the Room Details.
-  - Owner can see Total Complaint.
-  - Owner can see Number of Employee.
+  - Owner can see Dashboard.
 - Tenant
   - Tenant can see the alloted parking slot.
   - Tenant can pay maintenance fee.
   - Tenant can raise complaints.
-  - Tenant can see his/her Tenant id.
-  - Tenant can see his/her Name.
-  - Tenant can see his/her Age.
-  - Tenant can see his/her DOB.
-  - Tenant can see his/her Room no.
+  - Tenant can see his/her Dashboard.

 - Employee